 To learn more about the resources available to parents of children with IEPs or 504 plans, take a quick tour of the Special Education Resource Center, below.

 The Special Education Resource Center offers many trainings throughout the year.
 Check their website for a complete list.
-Are you interested in a workshop or seminar

 And don’t forget to check out the Virtual Calming Room created by the Division of School Climate and Safety.
 It is a wealth of resources!